The Blue Plaque

 Lord Gawain Douglas holding the Blue Plaque,

-Adrian Hume Robinson, from Brighton in the UK, worked ceaselessly for two years to arrange for a Blue Commemorative Plaque to be erected at St. Ann's Court, Hove, in recognition of Lord Alfred 'Bosie' Douglas.
-This is the first public honor ever afforded Lord Alfred!
+Individuals in Brighton, in the UK, worked ceaselessly for several years to arrange for a Blue Commemorative Plaque to be erected at St. Ann's Court, Hove, in recognition of Lord Alfred 'Bosie' Douglas.
+Their success resulted in the first public honor ever afforded Lord Alfred!
 The Blue Plaque was installed on October 22, 2004.
 Lord Gawain is the Great-Nephew of Bosie.

 [IMAGE]